nf-core/circrna/docs/usage.md

 ### circRNA discovery

-The core module of `nf-core/circrna`, the user can utilise the most popular circRNA quantification tools to fully characterise the circRNA profile in samples.
+The core module of `nf-core/circrna`, a user can utilise up to seven circRNA quantification tools to fully characterise the circRNA profile in samples.
 Currently, supported tools include `CIRCexplorer2`, `circRNA finder`, `CIRIquant`, `DCC`, `find circ` , `MapSplice` & `Segemehl` however, the authors of `nf-core/circrna` welcome contributions from authors of novel quantification tools to keep the workflow current.

 By default, `nf-core/circrna` runs the circRNA discovery analysis module.